circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ### Interacting With the Browser Over VNC

 VNC allows you to view and interact with the browser that is running your tests.
-This will only work if you're using a driver that runs a real browser.
-You will be able to interact with a browser that Selenium controls, but phantomjs is headless &mdash; there is nothing to interact with.
+This only works if you are using a driver that runs a real browser.
+You can interact with a browser that Selenium controls, but PhantomJS is headless, so there is nothing to interact with.

 1. Install a VNC viewer.
 If you're using macOS, consider [Chicken of the VNC](http://sourceforge.net/projects/chicken/).
 [RealVNC](http://www.realvnc.com/download/viewer/) is also available on most platforms.